"A summer experience inside the Arctic Circle"

 The best Stockfish in Lofoten can be found at Du Verden Restaurant in Svolvaer.

-I am not going to get into the whole 'is eating whale ethical' debate here.
-However, it is ingrained in Norwegian culture and has been a tradition for thousands of years.
+I am not going to get into the "is eating whale ethical?" debate here.
+Unlike in Iceland, eating whale is ingrained in Norwegian culture and has been a tradition for thousands of years.
 The primary reason to continue with this tradition is that the whale that they eat, the Minke Whale, is not endangered and less than 800 whales are caught each year.
 The whaling industry is almost entirely in Northern Norway with very few restaurants in the South of Norway having whale meat on their menus.

 Surprisingly, most restaurants did not include whale in the seafood section of the menu rather in the red meat section along side beef, lamb and, occasionally, reindeer.
 We umm'ed and ahhh'ed whether to try whale but eventually decided to try it out of curiosity.
 Whale is an exceptionally dark meat - almost black.
 The meat itself was very lean, no bones (unsurprisingly considering the size of the animal) and did not have a seafoody taste.
 If I was to compare it to anything it would be similar to a buffalo steak with the slightest hint of the sea.
 Our Norwegian friends all suggested to eat it rare.